SimpleGamerDK/sg-workbench/README.md

 # sg-workbench
-A script which allows you to carry use an item to open a crafting table
+A script which allows you to carry and use an item to open a crafting table

 Info